 - Keeping periodontal disease under control after treatment is complete.

 The most well-known type of non-surgical treatment is scaling and root planing.
 This under-the-gum procedure involves the careful removal of plaque and tartar from the tooth roots.
 During this procedure, your periodontist smooths your roots to expose and remove harmful bacteria.
 Root smoothing, along with the practice of good oral hygiene, can help prevent plaque from accumulating again.

 Periodontal surgery may be needed to eliminate bone infections or to regenerate lost bone.
 The most common surgical treatments include:

-During this procedure, a local anesthetic is applied.
-The gum tissue isfolded back to expose deeper tissues.
-Then, harmful bacteria are removed.
-Irregular surfaces of the damaged bone may need to be smoothed to expose otherwise hidden areas of bacteria before it is removed.
+- Pocket Reduction: During this procedure, your periodontist applies a local anesthetic.
+Next, they fold back your gum tissue to expose deeper tissues.
+As a result, your dentist removes harmful bacteria.
+Often, the damaged bone requires the smoothing of irregular surfaces to reveal hidden areas of bacteria.
 Gum tissue is then closed and sutured in place.